knematz/IE332Project2/OnePixelAttack.md

 As a result, the algorithm would be able to run through all pixels and find the optimized location, modify a single pixel, change color to red, and would be able to fool the classifier with the modified image.

 #Justification<br>
-Since the constraint was to change only one percent of the pixels, this algorithm would suit the descriptions the best.
-This algorithm is modifying a single pixel which would be less than that of other adversarial attacks; it has a simpler concept.
-Also, using Differential Evolution helps find the best location, which also increases the probability of fooling the model.
-Not only does this algorithm have simplicity, but also the algorithm has a wide range of usages.
-According to a study by Devansh (2020), Differential Evolution is cheap, can be applied to almost any problem, and can be customized easily to match any constraints.
-Therefore, for such reasons, we have built this algorithm using Differential Evolution in order to fool the classifier which uses as few pixels as possible
+Since only one percent of the pixels could be modified, the one pixel attack would work the best; it only modifies a single pixel, which is much fewer pixels than that of other adversarial attacks.
+This notion is by far the simplest among other attacks.
+Also, using differential evolution allows us to find the best location of a pixel to be altered, which would result in a higher chance of fooling the classifier.
+Moreover, a study by Devansh (2020) claims that the one pixel attack algorithm can be widely used; it could be used for almost any problem by customizing it to meet any constraint.
+For such reasons, we believe that one pixel algorithm using differential evolution would be suitable for fooling the model.